aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworksheet/_index.md

 ```

-For the description of this property, please see [getStandardHeightPixels()](../../com.aspose.gridweb/gridworksheet\#getStandardHeightPixels--)
+Sets the default row height in this worksheet,in unit of pixels.

 **Parameters:**
 | Parameter | Type | Description |